GrantExec, a Euna Solutions® company

 Additional Requirements

-Eligible applicants are state government agencies administering programs under the Older Americans Act or Medicaid, or those designated by the Governor.
-These agencies must collaborate with ADRC/No Wrong Door systems and a statewide respite care organization or coalition.
-Foreign entities are not eligible.
+Eligible applicants are limited to state government agencies administering programs under the Older Americans Act or Medicaid or designated by the governor.
+Only one application per state is permitted.
+Applicants must collaborate with statewide respite coalitions and Aging and Disability Resource Centers and include a memorandum of agreement.
+Individuals nonprofits and foreign entities are not eligible.

 Geographic Eligibility